Cut-Set Bounds on Network Information Flow: Main Results

-In this section we give a tighter graphical bound for networks with independent sources.
-We follow the same program that gave us Theorems~\ref{thm:mainresult} and~\ref{thm:mainresult1}.
-In particular, we find maximal irreducible sets induced by by \fd-separation in subgraph $\bar\graph$ of Construction-B. \begin{definition} For disjoint sets $\A,\B\subset\nodes$ we say $\A$ determines $\B$ (denoted $\A\twoheadrightarrow\B$) in the Construction-B functional dependence graph $\graph=(\nodes,\edges)$ of a given multi-source multi-sink network with independent sources, if there are no elements of $\B$ remaining in the resulting graph $\graph^*$ after the following procedure: \begin{enumerate} \item Remove all edges outgoing from $\A$ and subsequently recursively remove all nodes and edges with no incoming edges and nodes respectively and all nodes and edges with no source nodes as ancestors.
-Call the resulting graph $\graph^*$. \item If there exists any $Y_s$ disconnected from any $\hat Y^i_s$ in $\bar \graph^*_{An(Y_s,\hat Y^i_s, \A)}$ then from $\graph^*$ (a) remove $\hat Y^i_s$ for all $i \in \{1,...,|b(s)|\}$ and (b) subsequently recursively remove all nodes and edges with no incoming edges and nodes respectively.
-Call the resulting graph $\graph^*$, go to Step 2.
-Else terminate. \end{enumerate} \end{definition} Note that Step 2 of Definition \ref{def:fd1} uses \fd-separation.
+\begin{enumerate} \item Remove all edges outgoing from $\A$ and subsequently recursively remove all nodes and edges with no incoming edges and nodes respectively and all nodes and edges with no source nodes as ancestors.
+Call the resulting graph $\tilde\graph^*$. \item If there exists any $Y_s$ disconnected from any $\hat Y^i_s$ in $\tilde \graph^*_{An(Y_s,\hat Y^i_s, \A)}$ then from $\tilde\graph^*$ (a) remove $\hat Y^i_s$ for all $i \in \{1,...,|b(s)|\}$ and (b) subsequently recursively remove all nodes and edges with no incoming edges and nodes respectively.
+Call the resulting graph $\tilde\graph^*$, go to Step 2.
+Else terminate. \end{enumerate} \end{quote} We will use $\A \twoheadrightarrow \B$ to denote that $\A$ determines $\B$ with respect to Procedure C. \end{definition}

-\begin{definition}[Irreducible Set, Independent Sources] A set of nodes $\B$ in a Construction-B functional dependence graph with independent sources is \emph{irreducible} if there is no $\A\subset\B$ with $\A\twoheadrightarrow \B$. \end{definition}